-The Everyman & Playhouse Young Writers’ Programme is for writers aged 16-25yrs to develop playwriting skills, knowledge and experience in a practical, supportive and challenging environment.
+The Everyman & Playhouse Young Writers’ Programme is an opportunity for writers aged 16-25 to develop playwriting skills, knowledge and experience in a practical, supportive and challenging environment.
 We aim to open up theatre to the most innovative, original and exciting new voices, to create a new generation of Liverpool writers who will challenge and engage nationwide audiences.

-Each September 12 young writers are invited to join the programme, working closely with our Literary department and with professional playwrights and theatre practitioners.
+Each September twelve young writers are invited to join the programme, working closely with our Literary department and with professional playwrights and theatre practitioners.

 Following these workshops, each writer will produce a first draft of a full length play which will be discussed within the group sessions in the weekly sessions from January to March.
 This second term will focus on developing and re-drafting your script.

-The programme will conclude with individual day-long workshops, tailoredto you and the development of your play.
-You will have the expertise of experienced industry professionals (typically a director and / or dramaturg) to draw on, with the option of a reading of your play by professional actors.
+The programme will conclude with individual day-long workshops for each writer, tailored to the writer and the development of their play.
+Each writer will have the expertise of experienced industry professionals (typically a director and / or dramaturg) to draw on, with the option of a reading of your play by professional actors.

 The Young Writers' Programme is supported by The Leverhulme Trust.